programminghistorian/ph-submissions/lessons/common-similarity-measures.md

 [^4]: SciPy's `pdist` function outputs what's called a "sparse matrix" to save space and processing power.
 This is fine if you're using this as part of a pipeline for another purpose, but we want the "squareform" matrix so that we can see all the results.
 It's called "squareform" because the columns and rows are the same, so the matrix is symmetrical, or square.

+[^5]: I made these results a little easier to read by running identical code in a [Jupyter Notebook](https://programminghistorian.org/en/lessons/jupyter-notebooks).
+If you run the code on the command line, the results will be the same, but they will be formatted a little differently.

-[^5]: It's certainly possible to scale the results of Euclidean or city block distance as well, but it's not done by default.
+[^6]: It's certainly possible to scale the results of Euclidean or city block distance as well, but it's not done by default.

-[^6]: This book also contains Cavendish's proto-science fiction novel *The Blazing World*, and it could be interesting to investigate the similarities within different parts of the book.
+[^7]: This book also contains Cavendish's proto-science fiction novel *The Blazing World*, and it could be interesting to investigate the similarities within different parts of the book.